hugeblank/Allium-wiki/docs/info-formatting.md

 ![parameters being filled in](https://i.postimg.cc/0jVMPWzk/help-select.png)

-After we've selected that it puts it into our suggestion clickable within the UI and we can simply hover over it and then click!
+After we've selected that it puts it into our suggestion bar within the UI and we can simply hover over it and then click!

 ![woo!](https://i.postimg.cc/HWz7wxBq/help-suggest.png)